pierdr/TUI_2025/BLDC Motor/README.md

 ## Overview

-This folder contains sample code to operate BLDC (brushless) motors.
+This folder contains sample code to operate BLDC (brushless) motors to be used as user interfaces.
 The sample codes explores both open-loop torque control and position control.

 ## Hardware Requirements for BLDC motors
 - Arduino board (compatible with SimpleFOC library)